-Various types of EEG monitoring are used to diagnose and understand seizures, or prescribe antiepileptic drugs or epilepsy surgery.
+Various types of EEG monitoring are used to diagnose and understand seizures or prescribe antiepileptic drugs or epilepsy surgery.
 Video EEG monitoring pairs EEG test data with a video recording of the seizure’s clinical and behavioral manifestations.
-Long term EEG monitoring expands the limited time sampling associated with a “routine” EEG recording, which may only provide a 20- to 40-minute sample of brain activity.
+Long-term EEG monitoring expands the limited time sampling associated with a “routine” EEG recording, which may only provide a 20 to a 40-minute sample of brain activity.
 Ambulatory EEG monitoring allows patients to conduct long term EEG monitoring without being restricted to a hospital or health care setting.
 Continuous EEG monitoring (cEEG) is used in intensive care units to monitor brain waves in comatose and critically ill patients.

 How to Read an EEG Monitor?

 Electroencephalography (EEG) is a sensitive means to capture brain activity.
 Signals not made by the brain, known as artifacts, can interfere with capturing brain wave data.
 Artifacts can include electrical interference and electrode displacement, or muscle and eye movements.
 Any of these non-brain signals can interfere with data capture and quality.
-Medical researchers have established the normal baseline for health brain activity.
-An EEG time series which shows variations from that normal baseline can indicate problems, such as epilepsy or another disorder.
+Medical researchers have established a normal baseline for healthy brain activity.
+An EEG time series that shows variations from that normal baseline can indicate problems, such as epilepsy or another disorder.

 Does EMOTIV offer EEG Monitoring Solutions?

 EMOTIV’s solutions have been proven in studies and clinical literature for neuroscience, workplace wellness and safety, cognitive performance, neuromarketing, and brain-controlled technology applications.

 EMOTIV offers three different headsets which can be used for EEG monitoring: